KayoRenato/CooperateHere/README.md

 ## :dart: About ##

-I create this project to practice fundamental concepts of Hooks like useContext, useState, and UseEffect in a CRUD basic with integration on Firestore.
+I created this project to practice fundamental concepts of Hooks like useContext, useState, useEffect, useForm, and Date Formatting in a cooperation application through comments.

 ## :sparkles: Features ##

-:ballot_box_with_check: Create and edit customer exploring useContext and useState;
+:ballot_box_with_check: Create comments after realizing Login on uncontrolled Form by exploring useContext, useEffect, useForm, and useState;
+:ballot_box_with_check: Changes the sidebar based on the commenter's status by exploiting useContext, useEffect, and useState;
-:ballot_box_with_check: List customer exploring useEffect and useState;
+:ballot_box_with_check: Allow just owners of the comments can delete them by exploring useState;
-:ballot_box_with_check: Delete customer exploring useEffect;
-:ballot_box_with_check: Data persistence on Firestore;
+:ballot_box_with_check: Work with relative date format in Posts by exploring date-fns;
-:ballot_box_with_check: Deploy of application with environment variables dynamic and domain name custom;
+:ballot_box_with_check: Deploy the application on a server with a custom domain;
-:black_square_button: Exploring other Hooks
+:black_square_button: Persist comment data;
+:black_square_button: Creating a flow of entries and persistence of Posts.

 ## :computer: Technologies & Requirements ##